-As we look into fiscal 2019 and beyond, we see a sizeable project pipeline, in both enterprise solutions across the group and growth in the content services segment.
-These relate to our new product launch such as Off-The-Shelf (OTS), combined with continued solid momentum in Business Process Outsource segment.
+As we look into fiscal 2020 and beyond, we see a sizeable project pipeline, in both enterprise solutions across the group and growth in the content services segment.
+These relate to our new services launch such as Anti Money Laundering KYC service along with continued development of the course material and Learning Management Systems (LMS) for the Off-The-Shelf (OTS) content service, combined with continued solid momentum in Business Process Outsource segment.
 We expect the business to continue to deliver on its strategy, and we continue to keep a close eye on our costs, as the revised structure and new initiatives continue to take effect in the content delivery segment.
 The operational leverage in the business model enables us to capitalise substantially on revenue growth opportunities presented in the pipeline.
 With a solid foundation, strong operational execution, new sales initiatives, focused differentiated offerings, a healthy balance sheet, and the substantial opportunities identified, the Board has confidence that the Company is well-set on its growth path as a unique, end-to-end digital solution enabler.

-Anil Aggarwal

-Chief Executive Officer and Executive Director
+Anil Aggarwal Chief Executive Officer and Executive Director